NEMSLinux/nems-docs/check_commands/usage/microsoft-windows/check_wmi.rst

 -  Local user account on the target computer must have explicit DCOM and WMI namespace access rights granted specifically for remote connections.
+-  User must also be a member of the *Performance Log Users* group
 -  Local security policies must be enabled for *Classic - local users authenticate as themselves*